adrienne maree brown is:

 living in Detroit.

-Adrienne is a writer.
-She attended Voices of Our Nation in 2014 as part of the inaugural Speculative Fiction Workshop.
-She was a 2013 Kresge Literary Arts Fellow and 2013 Knights Arts Challenge winner, writing and generating science fiction in and about Detroit.
+adrienne maree brown is a writer.
+She attended the Clarion Sci Fi Writers Workshop and the Hedgebrook Writers Residency in 2015, and Voices of Our Nation in 2014 as part of the inaugural Speculative Fiction Workshop.
+She was a 2013 Kresge Literary Arts Fellow and a 2013 and 2015 Knights Arts Challenge winner, writing and generating science fiction in and about Detroit.

-Adrienne is in her second year of Somatics Teacher Training to deepen her healing, doula and facilitation work.
-In the past few years she has been a co-facilitator for the Detroit Food Justice Task Force, facilitator for Detroit Future, and the Detroit Digital Justice Coalition.
-She is a part of the faculty for the Center for Whole Communities.
-She also partnered with Engage to facilitate a year-long Community of Practice on Networks and Decentralizing Leadership, 2011-2012.
+adrienne is in her third year of Somatics Teacher Training to deepen her healing, doula and facilitation work.
+In the past few years she has been a co-facilitator for the Building Equity and Alignment for Impact Initiative, as well as the Detroit Food Justice Task Force, facilitator for Detroit Future, and the Detroit Digital Justice Coalition.
+She has been a part of the faculty for the Center for Whole Communities.
+She partnered with Engage to facilitate a year-long Community of Practice on Networks and Decentralizing Leadership, 2011-2012.

-She facilitates the development of organizations throughout the movement (most recently Chorus Foundation, Correctional Association of NY, Young Women United, Positive Women’s Network, Black Mesa Water Coalition, INCITE!, the Young Women’s Empowerment Project in Chicago, New Orleans Parents Organizing Network, ColorofChange.org and Detroit Summer).
+She facilitates the internal healing and visionary development of organizations throughout the movement (most recently Illinois Caucus for Adolescent Health, Chorus Foundation, Correctional Association of NY, Young Women United, Positive Women’s Network, Black Mesa Water Coalition, INCITE!, the Young Women’s Empowerment Project in Chicago, New Orleans Parents Organizing Network, ColorofChange.org and Detroit Summer).

 Email adriennemaree at gmail dot com to book her as a writer, facilitator, singer, speaker, coach, or doula.
 Rates are negotiated based on the work needed.